 What is aid?

-In Norway, the term "aid" is used mainly to refer to public resources intended to support social and economic development in developing countries.
-A broad specter of activities may be interpreted as belonging to this purpose, and donors often entertain different opinions of what leads to development, when and how.
-Therefore, the OECD, through the development committee "Development Assistance Committee" (DAC) – a forum for donor countries of which Norway is a member – has set an international standard for what may be considered aid or "Official Development Assistance" (ODA), which is the the international term for aid.
+In Norway, the term “development aid” is primarily used when referring to public resources that are intended to support and underpin social and economic development in developing countries.
+This can be interpreted to include a very broad spectrum of activities, and donors often have differing opinions regarding what promotes development, as well as when and how.
+Therefore, through the "Development Assistance Committee" (DAC) – a forum for donor countries of which Norway is also a member – the Organisation for Economic Co-operation and Development (OECD) has set an international standard for what may be considered development aid or "Official Development Assistance" (ODA), which is the international term.

-According to the DAC definition, aid consists of monetary contributions, materials, activities, or services (expertise/competence) where the main goal is to contribute to economic and social development (increasing welfare) in one or more developing countries (low- or medium-income countries).
-The list of countries quailified to receive ODA is updated every three years, and countries that have remained high-income countries for three consecutive years are removed from the list.
+According to the DAC definition, development aid consists of monetary contributions, materials, activities, or services (expertise/competence) for which the primary goal is to contribute to economic and social development (increasing welfare) in one or more developing countries (low or middle income countries).
+The list of countries that qualify for receiving ODA is updated every three years, and countries that have remained high-income countries for three consecutive years are removed from the list.

-As long as the aid is in line with its purpose (economic and social development), and within its geographical framework (developing countries), it is up to the donor country to decide themes, channels, measures, and budget volumes.
-Subsequently, since the establishment of the OECD's Development Committee in 1960, many and very differing areas of effort, sectors, projects and initiatives have become part of international aid.
-Different focus areas and varying thematic focus may result from new crises or development trends in the low-income countries, or new ideas and knowledge that have come to light in donor countries.
-Today, for example, ODA includes everything from water and sanitation efforts, efforts to reduce climate emissions, guarantee schemes for private investment in poor countries, democracy and institutional support, as well as protection and care for refugees in the donor countries.
-Certain areas such as military efforts cannot be reported as aid, even if their purpose is to preserve peace and stability in developing countries.
+As long as the work is in line with its purpose (economic and social development), and within the geographical framework (developing countries), it is up to the donor country to decide on the thematic areas, channels, measures, and budget volumes.
+As a result of this, since the establishment of the OECD Development Assistance Committee in 1960, a huge number of diverse focus areas, sectors, projects and initiatives have become part of international development aid.
+Different focus areas and a changing thematic focus may result from new crises or development trends in developing countries, or new ideas, knowledge or policies in donor countries.
+For example, ODA now encompasses everything from water and sanitation initiatives, efforts to reduce climate emissions, guarantee schemes for private investment in developing countries, support for democracy and institutions, as well as protection of vulnerable groups and minorities.
+There are certain areas, for example military operations, that cannot be reported as development aid, even if their purpose is to preserve peace and stability in developing countries.

-In 1970, the UN General Assembly adopted a resolution that set the goal for all rich countries to reach an aid volume corresponding to 0.7 per cent of the country's gross national income (GNI) by 1975.
-Sweden, the Netherlands, Norway and Denmark already reached this target in 1980, but the average within the DAC has never exceeded 0.4 per cent of GNI.
-For a long time and through consecutive governments, Norway has had a goal of donating one percent of GNI to aid.
+In 1970, the United Nations General Assembly adopted a resolution that set the goal for all rich countries to reach a volume in development aid equivalent to 0.7 per cent of the respective countries’ gross national income (GNI) by 1975.
+While Sweden, the Netherlands, Norway and Denmark already achieved this goal in 1980, the DAC average has never exceeded 0.4 per cent.
+Different Norwegian governments have long had the goal of devoting one per cent of GNI to aid.

 An important, fundamental distinction within ODA is between the long-term development aid and humanitarian emergency aid.
-The long-term development aid is intended to ensure long-term economic growth and poverty reduction, according to the donor countries own political and/or professionally justified priorities tha ideally should harmonize with the political priorities of the partner (recipient) country.
-The humanitarian aid, on the other hand, is short-term and needs-based and should ideally be implemented impartially and independently of national authorities' priorities.
+Long-term development aid is intended to ensure long-term economic growth and reduce poverty, and is based on the donor country’s own political and/or professionally justified priorities, which should ideally harmonize with the political priorities of the partner (recipient) country.
+Humanitarian aid, on the other hand, is short-term and needs-driven and should ideally be implemented impartially and independently of the priorities of national governments.

 Read more in the report Numbers that count - Statistics on Norwegian development aid in 2023 (Norwegian only).